goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part3-algorithm.md

     return x_segsum
 ```

-(and then the 1-semiseparable matrix is just the exponential of this output)
+(and then the 1-semiseparable matrix is just the exponential of this output).

 Sums/differences are a lot more stable than products/quotients, so this should work – right?